onap/multicloud-k8s/kud/hosting_providers/containerized/README.md

 * Container image is build using the `installer --install-pkg` arg and Kubernetes job is used to install the cluster using `installer --cluster <cluster-name>`.
 Installer will invoke the kubespray cluster.yml, kud-addsons and plugins ansible cluster.

-Installer script finds the `hosts.init` for each cluster in `/opt/multi-cluster/<cluster-name>`
+Installer script finds the `hosts.ini` for each cluster in `/opt/multi-cluster/<cluster-name>`

-Kubernetes jobs(a cluster per job) are used to install multiple clusters and logs of each cluster deployments are stored in the `/opt/kud/multi-cluster/<cluster-name>/logs` and artifacts are stored as follows `/opt/kud/multi-cluster/<cluster-name>/artifacts`
+Kubernetes jobs (a cluster per job) are used to install multiple clusters and logs of each cluster deployments are stored in the `/opt/kud/multi-cluster/<cluster-name>/logs` and artifacts are stored as follows `/opt/kud/multi-cluster/<cluster-name>/artifacts`

 ## Creating TestBed for Testing and Development